 I take a lot of pictures, and sometimes a lot of pictures per second and call it a video (or a “short film,” if I’m really fancy).
 There’s a lot to photograph, and it’s more interesting than words.
-You can find a lot of photos here, on 500px.
+Here’s a large number of photos grouped by activity/location/event, and you can find a even more photos here on 500px.

 Here’s the gear I like to use: